Saturday, July 17, 2010

 • The textbook had a fair number of word problems, but these almost never appeared on the homework or tests.
 I wish they had -- the practical applications of mathematics is where a lot of people struggle, but is the best way of illustrating abstract concepts.

-In summary, taking this online math class basically boiled down to being taught by a textbook, and getting university credit for it, from one of the top-ranked public universities in the United States.
+In summary, my online math class review found that taking the class basically boiled down to being taught by a textbook, and getting university credit for it, from one of the top-ranked public universities in the United States.
 I use textbooks in my real-world classes too, but the big difference is the classroom sessions include a huge amount of discussion and focused questions on difficult topics, examples, and other areas worth exploring as part of a shared dialogue.
 In the online math class, there was almost no meaningful student/teacher or student/student interaction.
 To equate this type of online learning with a real-world classroom experience is a major stretch.

 Further, struggling students tend to suffer in an environment when teachers aren't there to help, or even notice there's a problem.
 I wonder how many dropped out of my class, after attempting to make contact on the online message board, or getting hung up on the software?
 In the absence of any monitoring system for the exams and homework, how many have turned to cheating?